 Sexing

-Females are slightly larger and plumper than the males.
+Females tend to be slightly larger and plumper than males, especially when carrying eggs.

 Breeding